filecash/filecash-docs/docs/get-started/explore-the-network.md

 ---
 title: Explore the network
-description: There are several ways to explore and get insights from the Filecoin network.
+description: There are several ways to explore and get insights from the Filecash network.
 breadcrumb: 'Explore the Network'
 ---